amrsakr93/Sales-Dashbord/README.md

 ### Key Features
 - Interactive charts and visuals to explore sales trends by region, product, and time period.
 - Dynamic filtering using slicers and parameters for a tailored user experience.
 - KPI cards showing revenue, growth rate, and top-performing products.

-> This dashboard helps stakeholders quickly identify trends, monitor performance, and make data-driven decisions.